Is Nylon Yarn the Same as Acrylic Yarn?

 Yicheng New material Technology (Changzhou) Co., Ltd. has long focused on the research and development, production and sales of automotive brake tubes, air conditioning tubes, cooling pipes and other industrial and civil hose polyester lines.
 After nearly 3 years of research and development and customer's continuous trial production and certification, the company has produced a more flexible polyester line of air-conditioning pipe, which greatly improves the qualified rate and performance of rubber hose without reducing the adhesive force.

-Read MoreWhat Is Nylon Yarn Good For?
+Read MoreWhat Is Nylon Filament Yarn Used For?

 Read More